 Over the next few years the two men were able to acquire several more small grocery shops in the Acton area.
 Waite also diversified into the wholesale trade supplying the army camp at Catterick when war broke out in 1914.
 However, during World War I Arthur Rose was injured and from that time onwards Wallace Waite took over the main responsibilities of running the shops.

 The business continued to develop after Rose left in 1924 and the chain grew to include branches from Windsor to Gerrards Cross.
 Waite continued to supply these more affluent areas but also traded in less profitable locations, developing a group of shops he called Wyndhams.

-By Waitrose centenary in 2004 the division had expanded to over 200 shops including the acquisition of branches from other chains including Morrisons and Somerfield.
-By this time the Leckford farm estate in Hampshire which the Partnership owned had become part of Waitrose.
+By 2004 the division had expanded to more than 200 shops including the acquisition of branches from other chains such as Morrisons and Somerfield.
+By this time the Leckford farm estate in Hampshire, which the Partnership owned, had become part of Waitrose & Partners.
 There followed a period of change involving the development of internet shopping, branches abroad and smaller format shops.

-Visit our new Waitrose Memory Store site, where you can enjoy a striking account of images, annecdotes and facts about Waitrose.
+Visit our new Waitrose Memory Store site, where you can enjoy a striking account of images, annecdotes and facts about Waitrose & Partners.
 See for yourself how from one single shop in Acton, West London, Waitrose has developed over the years to define our company as you know it today.